 The Transformative Role of Technology in Personal Injury Claims

-Technology is revolutionizing the way personal injury claims are filed, investigated, and settled.
+Technology is revolutionizing how personal injury claims are filed, investigated, and settled.
 From dash cams to wearable fitness trackers, digital innovations are providing crucial evidence, while predictive analytics are modernizing the claims process.

-However, navigating this new landscape requires an understanding of legal admissibility and ethical implications.
+However, navigating this new landscape requires understanding legal admissibility and ethical implications.
 This article explores the expanding role of technology in personal injury cases.

 Dash Cams: Capturing Crucial Accident Evidence